 The Dean or Assistant Dean usually deal with breaches of College Rules by a summary procedure.
 This may result in any or all of the following penalties being imposed:

-- a fine not exceeding the maximum specified by the University Rules.
+- a fine not exceeding the maximum specified by the Student Discipline Guidelines.
 Currently the maximum fine is £250 for most offences but £300 for tampering with fire alarms, disabled facilities or equipment associated with the aforementioned.

 - payment of compensation for items destroyed, lost or damaged.